POST UPDATED ON: 7/30/2020

-Have you ever noticed that some of the websites you visit show a little padlock icon in your browser, or maybe you’ve noticed some sites starting with HTTPS instead of HTTP.
+Have you ever noticed that some of the websites you visit show a little padlock icon in your browser, or maybe you’ve noticed some sites starting with HTTPS instead of HTTP?
 It used to be that you primarily saw these signals when you were signing with a password and username, or were checking out for an online purchase.
+Now, HTTPS is becoming the standard for most web browsers and often considered a requirement for user experience, development, and SEO.

 That little padlock, or HTTPS, lets you know that you are sending your information over a secured or encrypted connection.
 Over time, as businesses and consumers look to protect themselves online, HTTPS has become more common, even on sites that are not dealing with sensitive information.